AntonBaumannDE/2D_kalman_filter/README.md

-# Implementations of the Kalman Filter
+# Implementation of the Kalman Filter

 Attempt to implement the Kalman Filter in Python.